Arisha110/Arisha110/README.md

 ---

 ### 🚀 About Me
-- I'm a 2nd-year B. Tech.
+- I'm a 3rd-year B. Tech.
 (IT) student at University Institute of Technology RGPV, Bhopal.
-- Passionate about Flutter Development.
+- Passionate about Web Development.
 - Looking to collaborate with other developers.
 - Learning tools and technologies which are mentioned below to build projects.